MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1710-General-PreLoan-Policies-Procedures-Common-Electric-Loans-Guarantees/subpart-I-Application-Requirements-Procedures-Loans/section-1710.501.md

 (vi) An updated Financial and Operating Report within 60 days of actual loan approval which will be requested by RUS and can be submitted later.

-(6) *Load Forecast Study.* A current Load Forecast Study will be included in the loan application which is not more than 2 years old when the loan application is submitted unless the borrower is a member of a Power Supplier which only completes a Load Forecast once every 3 years.
+(5) *Load Forecast Study.* A current Load Forecast Study will be included in the loan application which is not more than 2 years old when the loan application is submitted unless the borrower is a member of a Power Supplier which only completes a Load Forecast once every 3 years.
 In that case the Load Forecast shall not be more than 3 years old when the loan application is submitted.

-(7) *Long Range Financial Forecast and assumptions.* Along with the loan application, the borrower shall submit to RUS a Long-Range Financial Forecast (LRFF) that meets the requirements of subpart G of this part in a form acceptable to RUS.
+(6) *Long Range Financial Forecast and assumptions.* Along with the loan application, the borrower shall submit to RUS a Long-Range Financial Forecast (LRFF) that meets the requirements of subpart G of this part in a form acceptable to RUS.
 The forecast shall include any sensitivity analysis and/or analysis of alternative scenarios only if requested by the RUS General Field Representative.

-(8) *Rate disparity and consumer income data.* If the borrower is applying under the rate disparity and consumer income tests for either a municipal rate loan subject to the interest rate cap or a hardship rate loan, the application must provide a breakdown of residential consumers either by county or by census tract.
-In addition, if the borrower serves in 2 or more states, the application must include a breakdown of all ultimate consumers by state.
-This breakdown may be a copy of Form EIA 861 submitted by the Borrower to the Department of Energy or in a similar form.
-See 7 CFR 1714.7(b) and 1714.8(a).
+(7) *Rate disparity and consumer income data.* If the borrower is applying under the rate disparity and consumer income tests for either a municipal rate loan subject to the interest rate cap or a hardship rate loan, the application must provide a breakdown of residential consumers either by county, Tribal land, or by census tract.
+In addition, if the borrower serves in 2 or more States, the application must include a breakdown of all ultimate consumers by State.
+This breakdown may be a copy of Form EIA 861 submitted by the Borrower to the Department of Energy or in a similar form. *See* 7 CFR 1714.7(b) and 1714.8(a).
 To expedite the processing of loan applications, RUS strongly encourages distribution borrowers to provide this information to the GFR prior to submitting the application.

-(9) *Standard Form 100 - Equal Employment Opportunity Employer Report EEO - 1.* This form, required by the Department of Labor, sets forth employment data for borrowers with 100 or more employees.
+(8) *Standard Form 100—Equal Employment Opportunity Employer Report EEO—1.* This form, required by the Department of Labor, sets forth employment data for borrowers with 100 or more employees.
 A copy of this form, as submitted to the Department of Labor, is to be included in the application for an insured loan if the borrower has more than 100 employees.
 See § 1710.122.

-(10) *Form AD-1047, Certification Regarding Debarment, Suspension, and Other Responsibility Matters - Primary Covered Transactions.* This statement certifies that the borrower will comply with certain regulations on debarment and suspension required by Executive Order 12549, Debarment and Suspension (3 CFR, 1986 Comp., p.
+(9) *Form AD-1047, Certification Regarding Debarment, Suspension, and Other Responsibility Matters—Primary Covered Transactions.* This statement certifies that the borrower will comply with certain regulations on debarment and suspension required by Executive Order 12549, Debarment and Suspension (3 CFR, 1986 Comp., p.
 189).
 See 2 CFR 417, and § 1710.123 of this part.

-(11) *Uniform Relocation Act assurance statement.* This assurance, which need not be resubmitted if previously submitted, provides that the borrower shall comply with 49 CFR part 24, which implements the Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970, as amended by the Uniform Relocation Act Amendments of 1987 and 1991.
+(10) *Uniform Relocation Act assurance statement.* This assurance, which need not be resubmitted if previously submitted, provides that the borrower shall comply with 49 CFR part 24, which implements the Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970, as amended by the Uniform Relocation Act Amendments of 1987 and 1991.
 See § 1710.124.

-(12) *Lobbying.* The following information on lobbying is required pursuant to 2 CFR 418, and § 1710.125.
+(11) *Lobbying.* The following information on lobbying is required pursuant to 2 CFR 418, and § 1710.125.
 Borrowers applying for both insured and guaranteed financing should consult RUS before submitting this information.

-(13) *Federal debt delinquency requirements.* See § 1710.126.
+(12) *Federal debt delinquency requirements.* See § 1710.126.
 The following documents are required:

 (i) *Report on Federal debt delinquency.* This report indicates whether or not a borrower is delinquent on any Federal debt.